Kitchen

 It can be hard to get a seat in the bustling restaurant, so Vermont Edition visited Honey Road before the dinner rush to talk to Chigazola Tobin about the substances she uses and her method of running her eating place.

-“Sometimes we’re down here, and we might not see any servers or something for a long term,” Chigazola Tobin jokes, “and we are like, ‘what is happening up there?’
+“Sometimes we’re down here, and we might not see any servers or something for a long time,” Chigazola Tobin jokes, “and we are like, ‘what is happening up there?’
 It may be like the apocalypse up there, and we’d in no way know.”

-In a small alcove after the principal, a part of the kitchen is the small pantry, where bulk substances are stored in plastic boxes on racks that attain the ceiling.
+In a small alcove after the principal, a part of the kitchen is the small pantry, where bulk substances are stored in plastic boxes on racks that reach the ceiling.
 There are several spices.

-“Za’atar, sumac, cinnamon sticks, allspice — I mean nearly anything you could probably think of for spices, we’ve got,” she says.
+“Za’atar, sumac, cinnamon sticks, allspice — I mean, nearly anything you could probably think of for spices, we’ve got,” she says.

 And then there may be dried fruit, “some other massive part of Middle Eastern food,” she says.
 “Dried cherries, dried figs, dried apricots, raisins, golden raisins, currants, barberries.”